n8n-io/n8n-docs/docs/reference/configuration.md

 export NODES_INCLUDE="[\"n8n-nodes-base.start\", \"n8n-nodes-base.webhook\",\"n8n-nodes-base.httpRequest\"]"
 ```

-***NOTE:*** If you have workflows that do not use Trigger nodes, make sure to include the Start node.
+**Note:** If you have workflows that do not use Trigger nodes, make sure to include the Start node.

 ## Custom Nodes Location